wp-plugins/squirrly-seo/readme.txt

 * Added the google suggestion in search box
 * Added notification if no keyword is used
 * CSS changed for mobile (tested on Android and IOS)
-* Fixed Seo issues for javascript
+* Fixed issues for javascript

 = 1.0.7 =
-* Fixed jQuery seo bugs
+* Fixed Seo Live Assistant bugs

 = 1.0.6 =
-* Automatically register to squirrly
+* Automatically register to squirrly with email address
 * Fixed the fopen for remote request

 = 1.0.4 =